minetest/minetest/doc/ides/jetbrains.md

 ## Windows

-Under Windows, you the recommended compiler is the [Visual Studio](https://visualstudio.microsoft.com) compiler.
+Under Windows, the recommended compiler is the [Visual Studio](https://visualstudio.microsoft.com) compiler.

 From the Visual Studio installer, you need to install the `Desktop development with C++` Workload.
 CMake is already bundled in CLion.